Adaptive Internal Models: Explaining the Oculomotor System and the Cerebellum: Simulation Results

-Figure~\ref{fig:SP1} depicts smooth pursuit with our model for a sinusoidal target $r(t) = a_h \sin ( \beta_h t )$, with $a_h = 15$, $\beta_h = 0.1$Hz for $t \in [0,10]$ and $\beta_h = 0.2$Hz for $t \in [10,20]$.
-We see that the cerebellar output $u_c$ is strongly modulated during tracking of a sinusoidal target, as observed experimentally \cite{LISBERGER09}.
 Figure~\ref{fig:SP2} depicts the transient response of our model for smooth pursuit of a ramp target $r(t) = v t$ with $v = 5, 10, 20, 30$.
-This transient response matches that reported in Figure 3 in \cite{ROBINSON86}.
+This transient response matches that reported in Figure~3 in \cite{ROBINSON86}.
 Similar behavior is reported in \cite{WYATT87}.

 In an experiment documented in \cite{LISBERGER94C}, monkeys were adapted to a new VOR gain by wearing goggles in their cages.
 It was found that changes in the VOR gain had no affect on the monkey's ability to track a moving target.
-This behavior is explained in our model when we consider that the cerebellar component $u_c$ compensates for whatever fraction of the vestibular signal entering the error that is not already cancelled by the brainstem component $-\alpha_h \dot{x}_h$.
+This behavior is explained in our model when we consider that the cerebellar output $u_{imp}$ compensates for whatever fraction of the vestibular signal entering the error that is not already cancelled by the brainstem component $-\alpha_h \dot{x}_h$.

 The {\em error clamp} experiment explores the role of the error signal using a technique called {\em retinal stabilization} \cite{BARNES95,MORRIS87,STONE90}.
 A monkey is trained to track a visual target moving at constant speed.
 After reaching steady-state, the retinal error is optically clamped at zero using an experimental apparatus that places the target image on the fovea.
 In experiments it is observed that the eye continues to track the target for some time after.
 Figure~\ref{fig:SP3} depicts the error clamp behavior with our model, showing that the eye continues to track the target despite the error being clamped at $e \equiv 0$ during the time interval $t \in [5,6]$.